Ruble plummets as sanctions bite, sending Russians to banks

 Sanctions announced last week had taken the Russian currency to its lowest level against the dollar in history.

 Sweet contributed from New York, and McHugh from Frankfurt, Germany.
-AP reporter Daria Litvinova contributed from Moscow.
+AP reporters Kelvin Chan in London and Daria Litvinova in Moscow contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.